apecloud/kubeblocks/docs/user_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>classes are definitions of classes that come in two forms.
-In the first form, only ComponentClass.Args
-need to be defined, and the complete class definition is generated by rendering the ComponentClassGroup.Template and Name.
-In the second form, the Name, CPU and Memory must be defined.</p>
+In the first form, only ComponentClass.Args<br />need to be defined, and the complete class definition is generated by rendering the ComponentClassGroup.Template<br />and Name.
+In the second form, the Name, CPU and Memory must be defined.</p><br />
 </td>
 </tr>
 </tbody>